OtheringBelonging/CAZoning/README.md

 ## Methodology

 ### Data procurement:
-Zoning shapefiles for each municipality and unincorporated areas in the state were gathered from multiple sources, including the zoning dataset from CA Office of PLanning and Research (OPR), regional data portals, city planning/GIS or relevant departments, and [ESRI’s ArcGIS Hub](https://hub.arcgis.com/search?collection=Dataset) in the listed order to ensure we have the most updated shapefiles to conduct our analysis.
+Zoning shapefiles for each municipality and unincorporated areas in the state were gathered from multiple sources, including the zoning dataset from CA Office of Planning and Research (OPR), regional data portals, city planning/GIS or relevant departments, and [ESRI’s ArcGIS Hub](https://hub.arcgis.com/search?collection=Dataset) in the listed order to ensure we have the most updated shapefiles to conduct our analysis.

 ### Zone categorization: